6 Tips For Your First Cruise With a Toddler

 Since we did live in town, we got to the ship at the tail end of the three-hour check-in time.
 My in-laws, who were there when we arrived, told us that 20 minutes earlier the line had been snaking all over the place.
 By the time we rolled up there was no line and we breezed through check-in.

-Of course those checked in as soon as they could had already logged several hours of pool time when we were just rolling up the gangway.
-But kids and lines don’t mix.
-So I always time it the same way if I can.
+Of course those who checked in as soon as they could had already logged several hours of pool time when we were just rolling up the gangway.
+NCL now lets you schedule a boarding time at some ports, but even with that lines are long.
+And kids and lines don’t mix.
+So I still aim for a later check-in if I could.

 Tip 3: Entertaining toddlers can be hard